dempe/blog/resources/posts/reducing-javascript-on-my-blog.md

     }
 ```

-I already had the minified highlight.js CSS included in my site's CSS, so this pretty much just worked right out of the box.
+I already had the minified Highlight.js CSS included in my site's CSS, so this pretty much just worked right out of the box.

+This was actually an even bigger win.
+Highlight.js provides syntax highlighting only for the languages you select to decrease the size of your site (unless you use a CDN).
+Highlight.php, however, contains [all the languages](https://highlightjs.org/download) available by default.
+Obviously, with no increase in the size of my site!

 ## MathJax

 This one was not as simple.

-### `mathjax` Node Module
+### MathJax Node.js Server

-The simplest solution I could find was to run a node server using the `mathjax`[^1] module that parses out and converts the dollar sign-delimited Latex in an HTML string to HTML.
-I didn't like the idea of running another, parallel Node.js server.
+The simplest solution I could find was to run a Node server using the `mathjax`[^1] module that parses out and converts the dollar sign-delimited Latex in an HTML string to HTML.
+But I'm not about to run a Node server parallel to my Laravel server just to remove a bit of JS.

 ### KaTeX

 I also looked at [KaTeX](https://katex.org/), which is supposed to be a faster but less fully-featured alternative to MathJax.
 Katex even has a CLI program (`npx katex`) that converts stdin (or a file) to Latex!
 I was pretty excited about this until I got an error—`KaTeX parse error: Expected 'EOF', got '&'`.
 "Katex can't handle HTML entities?
 That's odd.
 But wait.
 Shouldn't it only be trying to parse text delimited by `\$`?"

 Katex does not accept HTML strings.
 It expects pure Latex.
-That means I'd have to parse the Latex portion of my documents myself.
-I'd rather not.
+That means I'd have to parse the Latex portion of my documents myself, which I'd rather not.

 ### Pandoc

-[Pandoc](https://pandoc.org/) has a CLI, and it accepts whole HTML files/strings with embedded Latex as input! `pandoc my-post.md -o /tmp/output.html --mathml` actually works beautifully.
+[Pandoc](https://pandoc.org/) has a CLI, and it accepts whole HTML files/strings with embedded Latex as input! `pandoc my-post.md -o /tmp/output.html --mathml` actually works beautifully!

 But not as beautifully as MathJax.
 [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) is "an XML-based language for describing mathematical notation."
-But it's not as widely supported, and moreover, it just doesn't *look* as good as MathJax (at least in Brave).
+But it's not as widely supported, and moreover, the characters are smaller and ... at least in Brave, just don't look as good as MathJax (I'm not a typographer if you couldn't already tell).

 Pandoc also has a `--mathjax` option, but this doesn't convert anything other than the dollar sign delimiters, instead relying on client-side rendering (exactly what I was trying to get away from).

-There's also a `--katex` option, but the plus signed looks weird.
-I couldn't get it Pandoc with `--katex` to parse my Latex correctly anyway.
+Pandoc also has a `--katex` option, but I couldn't get it to parse correctly.
+I tried out KaTeX client-side just to see how it looked, but the plus signs are darker than the rest of the text for whatever reason.
+For me, this was enough of an excuse to abandon this option as well.

 ### Giving Up